 Santa Claus, the song tells us, makes a list and checks it twice.

-If he left delivery of millions of toys up to his memory, he would probably be the North Pole’s most stressed resident.
+If he left delivery of millions of toys up to his memory, he would probably have a nervous breakdown at the North Pole.

 You can learn an important lesson from Santa Claus and can create your own organized list of holiday tasks and chores.